-In this example, you'll create a KPI that measures the progress you've made toward a sales goal.
+In this example, you create a KPI that measures the progress you made toward a sales goal.

 From the Fields pane, select Sales > Total Units This Year.
-This value will be the indicator.
+This value is the indicator.

 Add Time > FiscalMonth.
-This value will represent the trend.
+This value represents the trend.

 In the upper-right corner of the visual, select the More options ellipsis (...) and select Sort axis > FiscalMonth.